 Even most Christian groups are pathetically silent.
 Not long ago I read how a prominent Evangelical leader lauded President Trump’s knee-jerk and unwarranted rocketing of Syria (in response to alleged, 2017, chemical attacks by President Assad of Syria.
 We no longer even investigate the evidence, we simply decree the situation we want to be the perceived reality and act accordingly).
 Do the Evangelicals not understand that as a direct result of America’s violence in the Middle East many ancient Christian communities have been all but obliterated?
 American actions in the Middle East have created an environment of greater persecution of the local Christian populations.
 Are their lives not worth anything?
 But God bless America!
 How can He when we have such a shameful disregard for humanity?
 The Liberal Left is not much better.
 Obama used drones to illegally massacre thousands of innocent people and almost never a word spoken from “progressive liberals.”
 But, if a homosexual is refused a cake for his “wedding” it is construed as persecution and a massive violation of “rights.”
-Yet rarely a word is spoken concerning the utter loss of basic human rights for millions in the Middle East and elsewhere and our own part in that tragedy.
+Yet barely a word is spoken concerning the utter loss of basic human rights for millions in the Middle East and elsewhere and our own part in that tragedy.
 Our “allies,” Saudi Arabia, can publicly execute homosexuals (where are the major news networks?) but Russia is horrible for restricting homosexual propaganda to youth!
 The Saudis may bomb the tar out of Yamen, creating a massive human rights catastrophe, but Russia better not peacefully reunite the Crimea (after a peaceful and democratic vote)!
 Israel can shoot unarmed protestors, that’s fine; after all, they are only Palestinians!
 It is now American dogma that Israel is God’s gift to the world and can do no wrong.
-The hypocrisy with which we deal with nations is deeply troubling: if you are on our side you can slaughter innocent people, but if you are not, then prepare to feel the wrath of our military might!
+The hypocrisy with which we deal with nations is deeply troubling: if you are on our side, you can slaughter innocent people but if you are not, then prepare to feel the wrath of our military might!
 Even those called Christians cheer for this!
 Yet, true Christianity teaches that all life is valuable, even that of our purported enemies.